saulocantanhede/tfgreek2/docs/features/featuresbyfeaturetype.md

 # Text-Fabric features Nestle 1904 (sorted by feature type)
 ###### *(or browse by [node type](featuresbynodetype.md#readme) or [feature group](featuresbygroup.md#readme))*

-The features of this Text-Babric dataset:
+The features of this Text-Fabric dataset:

 * [Node features](#node-features):
 * [Edge features](#edge-features):